mayurheg/diamond-sweeper/README.md

 #### Hints have been added to show the path to nearest diamond

 ### To start the Application:
-Install the dependencies (via yarn install or npm install) Start the webserver: npm start
+* Install the dependencies (via yarn install or npm install)
+* Start the webserver: npm start
-Visit http://localhost:3000 to see the application
+* Open http://localhost:3000 to see the application